Edible Flowers

 Violets

-Violets have a sweet floral taste.
-The flowers are often used in desserts.
-Violet syrup and candied violets are traditional treats.
-They add color to ice creams and salads.
-Violet leaves are also edible and can be used in teas.
+Violets have a sweet floral taste used most often in desserts.
+Violet syrup and candied violets are traditional preparations with long culinary histories.
+The petals add color to ice creams and salads, and violet leaves are also edible in teas.

 Sage Blossoms

-Sage flowers have a milder flavor than the leaves.
-They are good for garnishing savory dishes.
-Sage blossoms can be used in salads and pestos.
-They also pair well with citrus and honey.
-Fresh or dried, they add subtle flavor to dishes.
+Sage flowers carry a milder version of the leaf’s characteristic flavor.
+They work as garnish for savory dishes, in salads and pestos, and pair particularly well with citrus and honey.
+Fresh or dried, they add subtle flavor without the intensity of the leaf itself.

 Cilantro Blossoms